Avalon Blog

 Share this Post:

-Through the years, we have seen several authentic blueprints come through our doors.
-Time and time again team members are just as fascinated with them.
+Over the years, the print experts at Avalon have seen several authentic blueprints come through our doors.
+And each time, our team members are thoroughly fascinated by them.
 Blueprints are truly pieces of history and paved the way to the modern processes of reproduction we have today.blueprint

-By definition a blueprint is a type of paper-based reproduction usually of a technical drawing, documenting architecture or engineering designs.
-As print and display technology has advanced, the traditional term "blueprint" has continued to be used informally to refer to any detailed plan even though actual blueprints are no longer made.
+A blueprint is a type of paper-based reproduction, usually of a technical drawing, documenting architecture or engineering designs.
+As print and display technology has advanced, the traditional term “blueprint” has continued to be used informally to refer to any detailed plan even though actual blueprints are no longer made.

 Beyond the Blueprint

 In the 1940s, the cyanotype blueprint became substituted by diazo prints, or whiteprints.
-These prints have blue lines on a white background.
-These drawings were also called blue-lines or bluelines.
-The diazo print still remains in use in some applications but for the most part has been replaced by modern reprographic methods of printing and copying.
+These prints have blue lines on a white background and were also called blue-lines or bluelines.
+The diazo print remains in use in some applications but, for the most part, has been replaced by modern reprographic methods of printing and copying.

 While original drawings in the 19th century were hand drawn on linen or vellum, today’s original drawings are mainly digital files created using Computer-Aided Design (CAD).
-The need for copying original drawings has declined as the originals are no longer hard copies.
+The need for copying original drawings has declined, as the originals are no longer hard copies.
 CAD files can be sent directly from computer to plotter as a means of reproduction.
-In some cases paper is avoided altogether, and work and analysis is done directly from digital files.
+In some cases, paper is avoided altogether, and work and analysis is done directly from digital files. architectural files blueprints

 Today’s print processes are similar to standard copy machine technology that uses toner and bond paper.
 In addition, the use of large-format scanners serves as a modern method of copying.
 Digitizing an image now allows architects and engineers to work from digital displays rather than a hard copy.
 The scan of the drawing can also be printed almost immediately after the image is created.

 Again, with the introduction of CAD, paper copies and prints may be avoided altogether.
-Display technologies continue to advance to benefit the modern construction and architecture firms.
-Viewing and sharing plans digitally is the latest trend in the industry.
-Software companies such as PlanGrid or BlueBeam specialize in this technology allowing firms to view plans from the various mobile devices that exist today.
+Display technologies continue to advance to benefit modern construction and architecture firms.
+Software companies such as PlanGrid or BlueBeam specialize in this technology, allowing firms to view plans from mobile devices.

-Don’t’ forget that here at Avalon, we can handle it all.
 If you have old blueprints you would like reproduced, whether copied or scanned, we can help.
-Even if they are a little rough around the edges we will take our time and make sure your original blueprints remain in the same condition as you brought them to us.
-If you have a PDF drawing or hard copy print, we can print, copy and scan those too!
+Even if they’re a little rough around the edges, we will take our time and make sure your original blueprints remain in the same condition as you brought them to us.
+If you have a PDF drawing or hard copy print, we can print, copy, and scan those too!
+Contact the experts at Avalon today!

 Share this Post: